-Because we focus exclusively on Prince Edward County, we have the in-depth local knowledge to help you Buy Smarter®.
+Because I focus exclusively on Prince Edward County, i have the in-depth local knowledge to help you buy smarter.
 If you have any of the questions below, follow the links to learn the “inside scoop” on how real estate works here.

 Buying Rural Property

 Some people want a rural property where they can build while others prefer the countryside for the privacy, quite and views.
 Rural properties have some unique issues which are not found in towns.
-For example, if you are considering building a new house or a livestock barn, they must conf0rm with the MDS rules which set the minimum distances between livestock and homes.
+For example, if you are considering building a new house or a livestock barn, they must conform with the MDS rules which set the minimum distances between livestock and homes.

 Finally, the zoning by-laws are much more of an issue in rural areas, often in connection with environmentally protected areas which can be found in unexpected places.
 The County’s Geographic Information System (GIS) is an invaluable tool to understand the zoning for a property.

 Buying An Older Home